jacob-8/sveltefirets/README.md

 <img src="static/fireship.png" alt="Firship.io" width="150"/>
 <!-- ![Fireship.io](/static/fireship.png) -->

 Jeff Delaney gets most of the credit for SvelteFireTS.
-I started with https://github.com/codediodeio/sveltefire then added Typescript and borrowed some convenient helpers from [Firestore Advanced Usage Angularfire](https://fireship.io/lessons/firestore-advanced-usage-angularfire/).
-Please sign up at [Fireship.io](https://fireship.io/) and subscribe to the [Fireship Youtube Channel](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for some great tutorials.
+I started with [SvelteFire](https://github.com/codediodeio/sveltefire) then added Typescript and borrowed some convenient helpers from Jeff's [Firestore Advanced Usage Angularfire](https://fireship.io/lessons/firestore-advanced-usage-angularfire/).
+If you like what you see here, you should sign up at [Fireship.io](https://fireship.io/) and subscribe to the [Fireship Youtube Channel](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for great tutorials.